 Declaration votes do not get counted on election night; instead, they are counted in the weeks following election night.
 The counting of these votes takes longer than the counting of ordinary votes.

-The DRO and staff in the divisional office conduct the scrutiny of declaration votes in two stages:
+The DRO and staff in the counting centre conduct the scrutiny of declaration votes in two stages:

-In the days following election day, a 'declaration vote exchange' is carried out between the divisions within each state and territory, where declaration votes are physically passed on to the relevant division.
-Declaration votes received on behalf of divisions in another state or territory are sent via state or territory offices for distribution to the relevant divisions.
+In the days following election day, a 'declaration vote exchange' is carried out between the divisions, where declaration votes are physically passed on to the relevant division.
+Declaration votes received on behalf other divisions are sent to the division for which the voter is claiming enrolment (the 'home' division).
 Once the declaration votes are received in the home division, the counting of these votes can begin.

 The preliminary scrutiny of declaration vote envelopes determines which declaration votes are admissible and can proceed to further scrutiny for HoR and referendum or a DRO Senate count.
 The preliminary scrutiny of early and postal declaration vote envelopes can begin on the Monday before election day.
 This assists the DRO to begin the further scrutiny of these types of declaration votes promptly after election day.